pinkary-project/type-guard/README.md

 ### `asInt()`

-Asserts that the given variable is an integer.
+Asserts and narrows down the type of the given variable to an integer.

 ```php
 $variable = type($variable)->asInt();
 ```

-### `asString()
+### `asString()`

-Asserts that the given variable is a string.
+Asserts and narrows down the type of the given variable to an string.

 ```php
 $variable = type($variable)->asString();